DmitryF-go/articles/Ubuntu/01_Commands_dictionary.md

 (**f**ile **t**ransfer **p**rotocol) with *machine*.

 `sh` standard command language interpreter.

+`srun` - Run a parallel job on cluster managed by Slurm.
+If necessary, srun will first create a resource allocation in which to run the parallel job.

 `ssh` connection via SSH protocol.
 `ssh user@machine -p 22` login securely as *user* into *machine*